Jost says in talks to buy Mercedes-Benz TrailerAxleSystems

 FRANKFURT German truck and trailer parts maker Jost Group said it was in advanced talks to buy Mercedes-Benz TrailerAxleSystems from Daimler (DAIGn.DE), which is seeking to cut costs.

-Mercedes-Benz TrailerAxleSystems specializes in the manufacture of commercial-vehicle axles, a business that would be complementary for Jost, which is controlled by private equity firm Cinven [CINV.UL].
+Mercedes-Benz TrailerAxleSystems specialises in the manufacture of commercial-vehicle axles, a business that would be complementary for Jost, which is controlled by private equity firm Cinven [CINV.UL].

 "With the integration of Mercedes-Benz TrailerAxleSystems we could offer our clients a significantly expanded product portfolio," Jost Chief Executive Lars Brorsen said in an e-mailed statement.